winsmarlcanete/Codewars/README.md

 # Codewars Solutions

-This repository contains my solutions to coding challenges on my [CodewarsAccount]([https://www.codewars.com/](https://www.codewars.com/users/Winsmarl)).
+This repository contains my solutions to coding challenges on my [Codewars Account](https://www.codewars.com/users/Winsmarl).
 The challenges are organized by difficulty level (kyu), with each file representing a specific problem I solved.

 ##What is Codewars?